-- NEW: The South Korean Defense Ministry declines to comment on the proposal
+- The South Korean Defense Ministry declines to comment on the proposal

 - North Korea calls for an end to hostilities starting Friday

 - But it makes a number of requests unlikely to sit well with South Korea

 - They include ceasing intrusions at sea and canceling joint drills with the U.S.

 North Korea on Monday proposed that "all hostile military activities" with South Korea "come to a complete halt" this week, but it attached a number of conditions that Seoul is likely to reject.

 The North's highest military body, the National Defense Commission, issued a statement calling for South Korea to halt intrusions at sea and firing drills near islands close to the two countries' disputed maritime border.

 The commission also said it wanted South Korea to stop "attracting" U.S. military hardware, including strategic bombers and a nuclear-powered aircraft carrier, into the region.